Client Service Contract: Everything You Need to Know

 When using the time and materials structure, there are also some disadvantages that you should keep in mind.
 If the project deadlines aren't being met, for example, order changes may be required, and the client will likely need to have a difficult conversation with their service provider.
 Conversely, if the project is completed ahead of schedule, the final amount of revenue and cost to the client could decrease.

 There are two situations where you should consider using the time and materials structure.
 First, if it's possible that the scope of the project will change over time, using this structure can be beneficial.
 Second, if there is a high demand for the services your business needs, this contract structure can help you secure these services without exposing yourself to risk.

-Fixed price service agreements are steadily growing in popularity, especially in environments where vendors have to assume additional risk when engaging with clients.
+Fixed price service agreements are steadily growing in popularity, especially in environments where vendors have to assume the additional risk when engaging with clients.
 In a fixed price service contract, the service provider will receive a fixed price for their services.
 Because the prices in these contracts are set in stone, the service provider assumes more risk, as they will need to complete the contract no matter the amount of work required.